Kim Carnes: 1975–1979: Early chart successes

-In 1975, Carnes released her self-titled second album, which contained her first charted hit, "You're A Part Of Me", which reached No. 32 on the US Adult Contemporary charts.
-Carnes re-recorded this track with Gene Cotton three years later.
+In 1975, Carnes released her self-titled second album on A&M Records, and her first chart hit, "You're a Part of Me", written by Carnes, reached No. 32 on the US Adult Contemporary chart.
+Also recorded by both Rita Coolidge and Anne Murray, Carnes re-recorded this track with Gene Cotton three years later.
 The majority of tracks on this second album were written by Carnes and Ellingson.

 Her third album Sailin' was produced by Jerry Wexler and released in 1976.
 One track, "Love Comes from Unexpected Places", won Grand Prize at the 1976 American Song Festival.
 The song also earned the award for Best Composition at the Tokyo Song Festival.
 It gained additional notice after it was recorded by Barbra Streisand on her 1977 album Superman.
 Streisand also recorded Carnes's "Stay Away" on her 1978 album Songbird.
 In spite of Streisand's endorsement of her material, Carnes's own Top 40 breakthrough did not occur until 1978 when Gene Cotton recruited her to record a duet version of "You're a Part of Me", which reached No. 36 on the Billboard Hot 100.

-In 1979, she recorded a single using the pseudonym Connie con Carne titled "She Dances with Meat", written by herself and Dave Ellingson.
+In 1979, using the pseudonym "Connie con Carne", Carnes recorded a song titled "She Dances with Meat", written by herself and Dave Ellingson.
+The song was also recorded by country comedy duo Pinkard & Bowden on their 1989 live album.